temitayo-ob/darey.io-projects/project1.md

 as shown above the mv command can also be used to rename file with the general syntax being --- mv [filename] [new filename]

 ### 8 mkdir command
-This command is used to create one or multiple directories aqt once and to set permissions for each of them.
+This command is used to create one or multiple directories at once and to set permissions for each of them.
 The general syntax is :
 mkdir [option] directory_name
-pictured below is the application of the command to create a directory names music using : mkdir Music and secondly to create a directory called songs within the music folder using: mkdir Music/Songs
+pictured below is the application of the command to create a directory named music using : mkdir Music and secondly to create a directory called songs within the music folder using: mkdir Music/Songs